Ubuntu: I am because we are

 Radical Accessibility

 Open frameworks, freely shareable.
-Cost-efficiency through open-source solutions.
 Designed for schools with limited resources.

 Local Ownership

 Frameworks adaptable to cultural contexts.
-Communities improve and share innovations.
 Sustainable models, not vendor dependence.

 Framework Governance Principles

-All Nyuchi Learning frameworks adhere to these non-negotiable principles, grounded in research on what actually predicts student success.
+All Nyuchi Learning frameworks adhere to these non-negotiable principles.

 01